saylordotorg/course_hist242/Unit11.md

+---
+layout: default
+title: "HIST242: Modern Northeast Asia"
+course_description: "A study of the history of East Asia (China, Japan, Korea, and Vietnam) from the 19th century to the present.
+Analyzes the impact of European imperialism, Communism, and the creation of modern nation-states."
+next: ../Unit12
+previous: ../Unit10
+---
 **Unit 11: Communism in Northeast Asia** <span id="11"></span> *With the success of the Bolshevik Revolution in 1917, communism gained a rapid foothold in Northeast Asia.
 Social reformers were attracted by